pablobaxter/AndroidStartupSync/README.md

-# Disable Android Sync IDE Plugin
+# Android Startup Sync IDE Plugin

 This IDE plugin allows disabling the Android Sync on project load.
 This is mostly in response to the Google issue [b/299322773](https://issuetracker.google.com/issues/299322773).